VegaDeftwing/LYRxkb/readme.md

+**This repo has been all-but abandoned in favor of using a hardware keyboard running [QMK](https://github.com/qmk/qmk_firmware).
+This layout heavily inspired the layout I made for my Ergodox (Ergodone clone) keyboard which can be found in the QMK repo [here (keymap.c)](https://github.com/qmk/qmk_firmware/blob/master/keyboards/ergodone/keymaps/vega/keymap.c).**

 ![Logo](lyrxkb.jpg)

-This repo has been all-but abandoned in favor of using a hardware keyboard running [QMK](https://github.com/qmk/qmk_firmware).
-This layout heavily inspired the layout I made for my Ergodox (Ergodone clone) keyboard which can be found in the QMK repo [here (keymap.c)](https://github.com/qmk/qmk_firmware/blob/master/keyboards/ergodone/keymaps/vega/keymap.c).
+---

 # LYRxkb